Posted on Jul 10, 2025

 How to start a memoir step-by-step

-Here are three suggestions for how you can start your memoir:
+Here are some suggestions for how to start a memoir:

 Begin your memoir with an anecdote.
 It should be something which connects to the rest of the memoir—if you’re writing about your childhood in rural Kentucky, for example, the anecdote should be related to that.
 It should also connect to the themes you’ll explore throughout your memoir.